AFROFUTURISTIK

 Biography

-Franco-Moroccan, Sofia Alaoui grew up traveling the roads of Asia.
-After studying and starting a career in Paris as a reader and script consultant, she has directed a few short fiction films (Kenza des choux) and documentary (Les Enfants de Naplouze).
+Franco-Moroccan Sofia Alaoui grew up moving around Asia.
+After her studies and an early career as a screenplay reader and consultant in Paris, she shot several short fiction (Kenza des choux) and documentary works (Les Enfants de Naplouze).
+Today, she has moved back to Morocco where she is

-Her last short film (What matters if the beasts die )won the Grand Jury Prize at the 2020 Sundance Festival.
-She is currently preparing to shoot a fantasy short film for 20th Century Fox and is in production on her first feature film Among Us.
+currently developing her cinematographic universe in the desire to contribute to the revival of Maghrebi cinema.
+Her latest short film, So What if the Goats Die, won the Grand Jury Prize at the Sundance Film Festival 2020.
+She is currently preparing to shoot a fantasy short film for 20th Century Fox, and for her first feature film, Among Us is in production.

 Synopsis

 A young Kenyan visual artist comes up with a sly plan to take over the art world abroad.
-Will it work ?
+Will it work?
+This One Went to Market is a short film that forms part of the ongoing We Need Prayers series by The Nest Arts Collective.

 Awards